Eating animal foods can be regenerative – Part 1: Nutrition

 Vitamin K2

 Vitamin K2 is a very important yet rather unknown nutrient.
 It is needed for the proper assimilation of nutrients, such as calcium, iron and phosphorus.
 While iron and calcium are present in certain plant foods, the body won’t correctly assimilate them without vitamin K2 (among others).
-Since vitamin K2, just like the other fat-soluble “activator” vitamins, is only found in saturated animal foods, you can eat all the spinach in the world as a vegan and still not get sufficient calcium and iron.
-Highly grain and sugar-based diets (as often seen in veganism) also mess up the body’s sensitive balance of calcium-magnesium and phosphorus, leading to demineralization of bones and teeth (the real reason for osteoporosis and tooth decay).
+Since vitamin K2, just like the other fat-soluble “activator” vitamins, is only found in saturated animal foods, you can eat all the spinach in the world as a vegan and still not necessarily get sufficient calcium and iron.
+Highly grain and sugar-based diets (as often seen in veganism) might also mess up the body’s sensitive balance of calcium-magnesium and phosphorus, leading to demineralization of bones and teeth (the real reason for osteoporosis and tooth decay).
 Grains, legumes (esp. soy) and nuts/seeds are also very high in “anti-nutrients”, which block the absorption of nutrients in the gut and/or de-activate digestive enzymes, both potentially leading to nutrient deficiency.
 Soy is especially rich in antinutrients and omega 6 and on top interferes with the body’s hormone system (especially bad for boys) and negatively affects the thyroid, completely disqualifying it as a health food.

 Carbohydrates